-Martin Gregg (Green Party) defended what Northern Ireland really need is an inclusive educational system.
+Martin Gregg (Green Party) defended what Northern Ireland really needed is an inclusive educational system.

-“I am not in favor of educated integration as a stand alone and separate body, but I am in favor of integrated education for all our children.
+“I am not in favour of educated integration as a stand-alone and separate body, but I am in favour of integrated education for all our children.
 Is an issue that we have to tackle over the next term of the assembly”, added Newton.
-Although Lyttle agreed with the DUP’S MLA, he showed skepticism about the main unionist party approach.
-According to Alliance candidate, segregated education is one of the main costs of maintaining division, calculated in one billion pounds per year.
+Although Lyttle agreed with the DUP’s MLA, he showed scepticism about the main unionist party approach.
+According to Alliance candidate, segregated education is one of the main costs of maintaining division, calculated at one billion pounds per year.